Concepcion, Romblon: Tourism

 The mountains and the forest offer mountain trekkers new challenges.
 The beaches have diving spots.
 Tropical coral reef systems surround the island.
 Some old folk believe they share the forest and coves with enchanted beings.

 Each of the island's nine barangays has its own cove with a palm-fringed white sand beach front.
 The entire island is visited for its swimming and scuba diving.
-Notable beaches include those along Tongo point and the beaches between barangay (village) Bachawan and Sampong.
-The island's interior hills, stretching five to nine kilometer, have trails for hiking and climbing.
-The island hills are also commonly visited by motor-cross biking enthusiasts.
-Other places of interest in the island include:
+Notable beaches include those along Tongo Point and the beaches between barangay (village) Bachawan and Sampong.
+The island's interior hills, stretching five to nine kilometers, have trails for hiking and climbing.
+The island hills are also commonly visited by motocross biking enthusiasts.
+Other places of interest on the island include: